 Someone on Twitter remarked that this film had been overlooked so I decided to give it a try and was so charmed by its setting and performances that it was easy to ignore some of its more sentimental elements.
 Set in English countryside during WWII, Summerland tells the story of Alice (Gemma Arterton), a grouchy spinster/writer who is forced to take in a nine-year-old boy to protect him from the bombing of London.
 Alice is irritated to be stuck with a strange child and vows to give him back as soon as possible, but as they get to know each other she finds her emotions getting stirred up as she recalls a past heartbreak.
 There’s really nothing remarkable about the story or the film’s structure, which intersperses flashback with present-day action, but the writing is humane and realistic, the scenes are well-paced, and Arterton really made me feel her character’s loneliness.
 I fell for it.

-This might be a four-star movie.
-I can’t decide.
+I’m not sure how I feel about this movie.
 People should definitely see it.
 It’s extremely entertaining, a story of female revenge, with an excellent central performance from Carey Mulligan.
 I appreciated the twisty plotting, and the way it is set in a slightly off-kilter world.
 There’s a borderline fairy tale aesthetic which you can kind of see in the above image, with Mulligan’s cotton-candy-colored sweater and the colorful set design.
 It seems to me that writer-director Emerald Fennell executed her premise just as she wanted, which is difficult for any director, let alone someone making her debut feature.
 But there are no scenes, images, or lines of dialogue that are haunting me, and even though it was very engaging and satisfying to watch, I didn’t have much of an emotional response.
 What it reminded me of, more than anything, was the TV show Black Mirror — it has the same audacious plotting and tidy pessimism.

 The less said about this sequel the better.
 To be fair, I wasn’t planning to review it, but my husband and son started watching and I was drawn in.
 The first third is great!
 As with Patty Jenkins’s first Wonder Woman installment, I loved the opening scene set on the island of women (I forget what it’s supposed to be called) where a baby Wonder Woman performs amazing athletic feats while Robin Wright sternly watches.
 The whole movie could have been set in that world, as far as I’m concerned.
 I also liked the part where Chris Pine tries different 80s ensembles.
 After that, it was downhill and a waste of Gal Gadot.